kristenvaccaro/interaction-design/assignments.md

 #### Assignment #1
 Due Week 1 Friday (October 4), 11:59PM

 You will develop a plan for conducting a needfinding study.
 Note, next week you will conduct the needfinding, so keep that in mind!
+You may not use students as your needer group!

 [Materials](https://drive.google.com/file/d/1JmKrg75gFlEcPON22ZeYP9DJ_2r15f8z/view?usp=sharing)